I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pocreatepowerrequest.md

 <p> </p>

 ## -remarks
 <p>This routine creates a power request object.
-To enable power requests, the caller should create one power request object and use that object for all calls to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559762">PoSetPowerRequest</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff559658">PoClearPowerRequest</a> routines.</p>
+To enable power requests, the caller should create one power request object and use that object for all calls to the <a href="..\ntifs\nf-ntifs-posetpowerrequest.md">PoSetPowerRequest</a> and <a href="..\ntifs\nf-ntifs-poclearpowerrequest.md">PoClearPowerRequest</a> routines.</p>

 <p>A driver can use power requests to override certain aspects of the computer's default power behavior.
 For example, a driver for a TV receiver device can use power requests to prevent the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559829">power manager</a> from automatically blanking the display during extended periods of time in which no user interaction occurs.</p>

-<p>When the power request object is no longer needed, the caller must delete the object by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559665">PoDeletePowerRequest</a> routine.
-The driver must delete the power request object before it deletes the device object that was used to create the power request object.</p>

-<p>This routine creates a power request object.
-To enable power requests, the caller should create one power request object and use that object for all calls to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559762">PoSetPowerRequest</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff559658">PoClearPowerRequest</a> routines.</p>

-<p>A driver can use power requests to override certain aspects of the computer's default power behavior.
-For example, a driver for a TV receiver device can use power requests to prevent the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559829">power manager</a> from automatically blanking the display during extended periods of time in which no user interaction occurs.</p>

-<p>When the power request object is no longer needed, the caller must delete the object by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559665">PoDeletePowerRequest</a> routine.
+<p>When the power request object is no longer needed, the caller must delete the object by calling the <a href="..\ntifs\nf-ntifs-podeletepowerrequest.md">PoDeletePowerRequest</a> routine.
 The driver must delete the power request object before it deletes the device object that was used to create the power request object.</p>

 ## -requirements
 <table>